Sentara Heart® now enrolling heart failure patients

 The study is randomized which means participants have an equal chance to either receive the test device or the current standard of care for heart failure.
 This allows researchers to compare results for both groups throughout the 5-year-long study.

-On March 26, 2012, Tim Malone was 55 when he had a heart attack in a Virginia Beach urgent care center.
+On March 26, 2012, Tim Malone, 55, had a heart attack in a Virginia Beach urgent care center.
 He was transferred to Sentara Leigh Hospital where he received three stents that same day.

 “After that procedure, I thought my heart should be functioning better than ever,” says Malone.
 The heart attack damaged his heart and even after the stents, his heart function continued to decline.
 On May 29, 2013, Malone became one of the first recipients of the parachute device in Hampton Roads as part of the study.
 “I’m feeling drastically better with the parachute,” says Malone, and a measure of how well his heart is pumping with every beat suggests he’s doing better too.